sleeptoken/zettelkasten/Remote Thought/Integrity Failure.md

 #### ﻿Data Integrity Failures﻿

-JWT is one of the integrity mechanisms to guarantee that the cookie hasn't been altered by the user JWTs are very simple tokens that allow you to store key-value pairs on a token that provides integrity as part of the token
+JWT is one of the integrity mechanisms to guarantee that the cookie hasn't been altered by the user

+A data integrity failure vulnerability was present on some libraries implementing JWTs a while ago.
+The vulnerable libraries allowed attackers to bypass the signature validation by changing the two following things in a JWT:

+1. Modify the header section of the token so that the `alg` header would contain the value `none`.
+2. Remove the signature part.

 ### References